Philipp-Sc/cosmos-rust-bot/README.md

   *./run.sh starts the bot as a background process and makes sure the terra-rust-signal-bot gets restarted if it crashed* *It will also automatically stop any running instance of first before creating a new process*

-**To bring everything together smoothly `./terra-rust-bot/test/build/bin/ctlscript.sh` handles all interaction with the above-mentioned executables and bash scripts.**
-* run `./ctlscript.sh help` to learn how to use terra-rust-bot.

 **View the current state**

 * Either use the package [terra-rust-bot-output](https://github.com/Philipp-Sc/terra-rust-bot/tree/main/packages/terra-rust-bot-output) to view the state in the terminal.

 * Or use [terra-rust-signal-bot](https://github.com/Philipp-Sc/terra-rust-bot/tree/main/packages/terra-rust-signal-bot) to view the state via Signal.

-* Note: both are part of `./ctlscript.sh`
+**To bring everything together smoothly `./terra-rust-bot/test/build/bin/ctlscript.sh` handles all interaction with the above-mentioned executables and bash scripts.**

+*Make sure you used the installation script as described in the build section above.*
+* `cd test/build/bin`
+* run `./ctlscript.sh help` to learn how to use terra-rust-bot.

 ## Summary